First did thy sire and now thyself by Machivillian skill

 Prevail and curb the Peers as well befits your will.

 ………………….Anonymous libel published after Cecil’s death

 While most of the devious villains conjured up by Shakespeare fit what we know of Oxford’s cousin, Henry Howard, with whom he had been close (too close) when he was in his twenties, the worst villain of all, the ambitious and ruthless Richard III, was based on his brother-in-law, Robert Cecil.
-Most obvious are Cecil’s Machiavellian tactics, most notably his betrayal of the man who had once been a enough of a friend to take his son into his household, Sir Walter Raleigh, and worst perhaps his own brother-in-law, Henry Brooke Ld Cobham, both of whom he took down shortly after getting King James into office in two sloppy sting operations known as the Main and Bye plots.
+Most obvious clues are Cecil’s Machiavellian tactics, notably his betrayal of one who had once been a enough of a friend to take his son into his own household, Sir Walter Raleigh; worst perhaps his own brother-in-law, Henry Brooke Ld Cobham, both of whom he took down in two sloppy sting operations known as the Main and Bye plots.
 But beyond these are the deaths over many years of the social and political leaders whose removal benefitted the Cecils in some way.
 These characteristics plus the physical description of Shakespeare’s ambitious king fit Robert Cecil so well that a number of orthodox historians have agreed that Shakespeare had Cecil in mind when he wrote the play, among them David Bevington and Andrew Gurr (Aune 26), though they have no comment on how he managed to get away with it.

 That Shakespeare chose to follow More’s view is explained in part by Oxford’s family history, Richard having punished his forbears for their adherence to Henry VI by executing the 12th Earl and his oldest son, taking their lands, and leaving their mother impoverished.
 Because there are few mentions of the king’s supposed deformities in the 1580s version of the play, The True Tragedy of Richard III, it’s clear that it wasn’t until Shakespeare’s rewrite in the 1590s that the references to his deformities were added.